 Search engines are pretty good at finding and understanding websites.
 But they aren’t perfect.
-It would help if you gave them a helping hand to make sure there’s nothing that stops your site from ranking.
+So it would help if you gave them a helping hand to make sure nothing stops your site from ranking.

 Technical SEO can quickly get confusing, but we’ve made it as simple as possible.
 Use the following checklist to make sure your eCommerce store gets found.

-It may be a primary first step, but it’s essential to make sure your tracking tools are working correctly.
-Check your site’s source code to look for the appropriate snippet and then log onto each platform to confirm you’re not getting any error codes.
+It may be a primary first step, but it’s essential to ensure your tracking tools are working correctly.
+First, check your site’s source code to look for the appropriate snippet, and then log onto each platform to confirm you’re not getting any error codes.

 Your store’s sitemap is a list of its most important pages and is used by search bots to crawl your site.